jlan84/cross-validation-assignment/pair.md

 To make the task of standardizing both the predictor and response more seamless, we have provided an `XyScaler` class in `utils.py`.

+**Nota bene**: why standardize the response variable `y`?
+Normally we would leave `y` as it is, but due to a limitation of sklearn, this is the only way to ensure that the intercept term does not get regularized.
+For more discussion on why to leave the intercept term unregularized, see [here](https://stats.stackexchange.com/a/161689)

 4. Wrap your cross validation code from above into a function:

 ```python